Confronting Discrimination In The Workplace (For Leaders)

-- Mainly because men are more likely to be rated on their outcomes while women are rated on personality.
+- Mainly because men are more likely to be rated on their outcomes while women are judged on personality.

-- It’s essential that the same standards of evaluation are maintained for everyone.
-The evaluation should be specific and have supporting data behind it.
+- The same standards of evaluation must be maintained for everyone.
+The review should be specific and have supporting data behind it.
 Ideally, a third party should understand the rating and its reasoning.

-- For promotion and pay decisions, outline the criteria for success and which employees meet the criteria.
-By doing so you’d be selecting people based on competency instead of indulging in favoritism.
+- For promotion and pay decisions, outline the criteria for success and which employees meet the requirements.
+By doing so, you'd be selecting people based on competency instead of indulging in favoritism.

 4. Appoint An Diversity Panel